 Our products may contain animal-derived ingredients from normal sustainable animal husbandry or farming or fishery practices such as milk, honey, lanolin, silk etc. Products may also contain processed and denatured animal by-products with established uses such as tallow, keratin, collagen and elastin.
 In most cases, this is because the ingredient performs a function for which there is no suitable alternative available.

 Sure deodorant cannot be said to be cruelty-free because Sure is owned by Unilever, a company that uses animal testing when legally required to do so (such as in China).
 However, Unilever is working towards ending animal testing worldwide.

 Is Dove deodorant vegan? – Yes

 Dove deodorants have not been certified as vegan, however, Dove has confirmed that they do not contain any animal-derived ingredient.
 Dove has received a PETA accreditation for being cruelty-free and has not tested on animals since 2017.

-Dove is also owned by Unilever, a company which uses animal testing in countries where it is legally required (i.e. China).
+Dove is also owned by Unilever, a company that uses animal testing in countries where it is legally required (i.e. China).
 Although some vegans choose to boycott Unilever products, Dove is on PETA’s cruelty-free companies list.

 Is Mitchum deodorant vegan? – No